Homotopy equivalences between p-subgroup categories: Weightings and coweightings for -categories

 Let $\cat C{}{}$ be a finite category and $[\cat C{}{}]$ the set of iso\m\ classes of its objects.
-In this section we show that we can use strict coslice categories to define \we s in the sense of Leinster \cite{leinster08}.
+In this section we show that we can use coslice categories to define \we s in the sense of Leinster \cite{leinster08}.
+In particular, we will relate the Euler characteristic of $\cat C{}{}$ to is coslice categories.

-\begin{defn}\cite[Definitions~1.10, 2.2]{leinster08} A \we\ for $\cat C{}{}$ is a function $k^\bullet_{\cat C{}{}} \colon \Ob{\cat C{}{}} \to \Q$ so that
+\begin{defn}\cite[Definitions~1.10, 2.2]{leinster08} A \emph{\we}\ for $\cat C{}{}$ is a function $k^\bullet_{\cat C{}{}} \colon \Ob{\cat C{}{}} \to \Q$ so that

-and a co\we\ for $\cat C{}{}$ is a function $k_\bullet^{\cat C{}{}} \colon \Ob{\cat C{}{}} \to \Q$ so that
+and a \emph{co\we}\ for $\cat C{}{}$ is a function $k_\bullet^{\cat C{}{}} \colon \Ob{\cat C{}{}} \to \Q$ so that